 The 6Cs are enabling staff to reconnect with their values and we have seen hundreds of examples where frontline staff, managers, educators and Board members are taking responsibility to ensure that they learn from mistakes made and to provide leadership at every level of their organisations.

 The last year has been about communicating the ethos of the Compassion in Practice strategy throughout the service, to all health professionals, managers, educators and support staff, not only to nurses, midwives and care staff.

-There is extensive qualitative evidence of the impact of the 6Cs in practice and some of the great examples of this are shared in the ‘Compassion in Practice: One Year On’ report that was launched at my Chief Nursing Officer’s conference in November last year.
+There is extensive qualitative evidence of the impact of the 6Cs in practice and some of the great examples of this are shared in the ‘Compassion in Practice: One Year On’ (this document is no longer available here but can be found on the National Archives website) report that was launched at my Chief Nursing Officer’s conference in November last year.

 A key part of this has been the growth of a social movement that has built around the 6Cs over the last year, focussed on the 6Cs Live! communications hub.
 There have been 3,230 online pledges of support for the campaign, the Twitter channel has 4,523 followers and a series of online webinars has been launched, where a growing number of participants share ideas and experiences around a particular topic related to the 6Cs.